 The History of Puffing Billy

-In 1953, a landslide blocked the track and, because of operating losses, the line was officially closed in 1954.
+In 1953, a landslide blocked the track.
+This, combined with continued economic losses, resulted in the line being closed in 1954.

 The present-day success of Puffing Billy has evolved from the humble beginnings of its rescue by determined members of the Puffing Billy Preservation Society, which was formed due to the public interest.